 Often, the decision on the amount of benefits to transfer must be preceded by determining the benefits’ value.
 (Retirement benefits, like any other marital asset, must be valued.)
 For example, if the retirement benefits an employee has accrued mean that at retirement the employee will receive $4,000 per month, the question is: What is the value, today, of such future stream of payment?
 Also, the value of benefits can sometimes be offset against the value of other marital assets.

-Mr. Vetrano has determined the value of benefits for all types of retirement plans.
-In addition, Mr. Vetrano has also benefited his clients by uncovering errors in valuations done by others, including actuaries and accountants.
-Such error has extended to tens of thousands of dollars, and sometimes more.
+We have determined the value of benefits for all types of retirement plans.
+In addition, we have benefited our clients by uncovering errors in valuations done by others, including actuaries and accountants.
+Such errors have amounted to tens of thousands of dollars, and sometimes more.

 After the divorce, it is important for participants in retirement plans to check the beneficiary designations on their retirement plan assets to determine that such designations continue to meet their needs and intentions.
 Even though there is a waiver of the benefits in the divorce, at death, the beneficiary designation will control.
 Therefore, at death, the person named as beneficiary of the retirement plan benefits will receive the benefits even if that person is a former spouse who waived any rights to such benefits.
 In other words, the administrator of the pension plan must pay the benefits to the person named in writing by the plan participant.
 This is the 2009 holding of the United States Supreme Court in Kennedy versus DuPont Savings and Investment Plan.